Key Takeaways

 Nearly half of German employees feel the effects of burnout, often caused by unclear roles and constant change.

-Clear role definition, like using a team charter, is crucial for improving productivity and reducing conflict, especially in hybrid teams.
+Clear role definition, like using a team charter, is crucial for improving productivity and reducing conflict, especially in hybrid teams (humans and AI agents).

 Integrating AI successfully requires redesigning team structures to define human-bot collaboration, a key task for modern Team Architects.